System Design Space

 Building Microservices

-Sam Newman on service decomposition and communication - the foundation for Cloud Native.
+Sam Newman on service boundaries, communication, and the cost of distribution.

 Read review